Connor-Russell/Blender-X-Plane-Extensions/README.md

 - Facade Importer (basic)
 - Line Exporter
 - Line Importer
-- Object Importer (WIP, some animations don't import properly)
+- Object Importer (WIP, not all property data is imported, and animation hierarchy may be unexpected)

 Additional features planned include:
 - Autogen Point Exporter with auto-splitting of multiple material objects into different .objs